emmortenson/credsandcrits/README.md

 # Welcome!

-These docs (credentials and criticisms) can hopefully shed some light on what it's like to work with me.
+These docs (credentials and criticisms) can hopefully shed some light on what I'm like to work with.
 At least the flavor, you know?

 In this folder there's:
 1. Feedback from the writers that I've been lucky enough to work with at Hume.
 These files start with "Hume_".